Law and Computer Science: 2019-2020

 Michaelmas term 2019 - Lectures will be held in the Law Faculty, Law Board Room, St Cross Building, on Tuesdays 11am-1pm.

 The students will undertake a practical project in small groups, each with both computer scientists and lawyers.
 The practical project is explicitly dersigned to foster cross-disciplinary collaboration and understanding.
 Completion of the practical will take a total of 20-30 hours, of which 10 will be spent in contact hours with Faculty members from both law and computer science.
-Assessment will be based on a group presentation and a short individual report - with the practical as a whole graded individually as S-, S or S+.
+Assessment will be based on a group presentation, a short group written report, and a one-page individual report - with the practical as a whole graded individually as S-, S or S+.

 Classes and Tutorials